-- Article 5(1)(d), which states that ‘the data subject has given consent to the processing of his or her personal data for one or more specific purposes’ (applicable only to health-related data collected during event registration).
-This data will only be processed when the data controller receives the data subject’s freely given, specific, informed and unambiguous consent.
+Article 5(1)(d), which states that ‘the data subject has given consent to the processing of his or her personal data for one or more specific purposes’, applicable only to:

 Personal data is collected and processed in accordance with the data protection guidelines for processing personal data for the purpose of organisation and management of EUIPO meetings and events.

-8. How long can your data be kept?
+8. How long do we store your data?

 Personal data processed by data controllers or the service providers under their supervision will be kept only for the time needed to achieve the purpose for which it is processed.